 - Butter, room temperature

 - Crisco (you could also skip the Crisco and sub in butter for the same amount.
-I like the aftertaste of Crisco, though, and typically use it in carrot cake frosting)
+I like the aftertaste of Crisco, though, and typically use at least a little bit of it in carrot cake frosting.)

 - Cream cheese, room temperature or slightly softened